wmhunt1/Revature-Training-Notes/1-csharp/00-summary.md

     * How many projects can be included in a solution?
 * Collections
     * What are collections?
+        * A class used to represent a set of similar data types as one unit and are used to group and manage related objects.
+For example, lists, queues, arrays, stacks.
     * What is the root interface of the collections hierarchy?
     * What is the IEnumerable for?
     * Arrays vs ArrayList vs List<T>?